swapdisk/ripu-demo/README.md

+# Archived!

+This repo has been archived.
+Follow the continuing development with the growing community at [oamg/ansible-leapp](https://github.com/oamg/ansible-leapp).

+So long, and thanks for all the fish!

-# RHEL In-place Upgrade Automation
+## RHEL In-place Upgrade Automation

 This is a collection of Ansible playbooks that demonstrate how to automate RHEL in-place upgrades based on the Leapp tool.